arindam31/ImageResizer/README.md

 Break display into 2 panes: Browsing and listing pane - Too much negatives here

 Defects:
-Selection of a folder with other contents ...app detects other files too
+Selection of a folder with other contents ...app detects other files too - Fixed If 100% selected